billyyoung/blog/content/start-here.md

 If you're ever in town, [DM me](https://twitter.com/billyisyoung) and let's grab coffee!

 ### On sabbatical
-In June 2023 I left my job of 7 years in software engineering, and started on a sabbatical.
+In June 2023 I left my job of 7 years in software engineering, and went on a sabbatical.

 I’d love to eventually carve out a way of living and working that’s more satisfying for me than my prior experience with the typical corporate path.
 But really, I have no idea what that entails or where this is headed; I'm making plans up as I go.